Spicy Korean Cucumber Salad (Oi Muchim)

 How to make Korean Cucumber Salad (Oi Muchim)

-Serve this spicy cucumber salad right away or chill in the refrigerator until ready to serve.
-This Korean cucumber salad should always be stored in the fridge up to 5 days.
+Serve this spicy cucumber salad right away or chill it until ready to serve.
+It keeps well in the refrigerator for 4–5 days.

 Ingredients